 Working at Habitat

-At Tacoma/Pierce County Habitat for Humanity, we work to support the vision that everyone deserves a decent place to call home.
+At Tacoma/Pierce County Habitat for Humanity, we work to support the vision that everyone deserves a safe, stable, and affordable place to call home.

 Tacoma/Pierce County Habitat for Humanity team members are motivated by our mission and live out our core values each day.